lighttransport/nanort/examples/uv_raster/README.md

 * Do ray casting
 * Save image

-This program does not support the generation of UV atlas.
+This program does not support automatic generation of UV atlas.
 Input mesh must have UV coordinates.

 ## Requirements

 * C++11 compiler

 ## Generated images